UltraMessaging/um_perf/README.md

 The primary motivation for these tools is to measure persistence.

-The Informatica Ultra Messaging computer lab has some fast hosts, but not enough to run a representative test of Persistence.
+The Informatica Ultra Messaging computer lab has some fast hosts, but not enough to run a representative test of persistence.
 That requires five fast hosts in total, three with fast disks.
 But the UM lab only has one host with a fast disk.